sonic-pi-net/sonic-pi/etc/doc/articles/magpi/02-coded-beats.md

      sleep 2
    end

 Now we're dancing!
-Although, perhaps we want speed it up or slow it down to suit the mood.
+Although, perhaps we want to speed it up or slow it down to suit the mood.

 ## Playing with Time